We all reboarded the train.

 The engine made it by the train on the siding but then the switch lock would not work.

-A nice location for a picture of McCloud Railway 25.
-I said "If you hit the bottom with a rock most time it shakes the tumblers and then the lock works".
-Someone down on the ground heard that then went and did just that.
+A nice location for a picture.
+I suggested that if someone hit the bottom with a rock, it would probably shake the tumblers and the lock will work.
+Someone on the ground heard me and went and did just that.

 The engine coupled onto our train and after an air test we started back to Garibaldi.
 I relaxed and talked with Elizabeth on the return trip.
 We were almost back when an air hose between the RDC and open car came undone.
 It took a few minutes to reconnect it and soon we were on the way back.